relloarmando/docker-django/readme.md

 ### git clone https://github.com/relloarmando/docker-django.git

 ## For Windows 10 or 11
-### install wsl VERSION 2, then proceed to install Linux distro (1) "This was tested on Windows 11 an wsl-2 Ubuntu"
+### install wsl VERSION 2, then proceed to install Linux distro (1) "This was tested on Windows 11 and wsl-2 Ubuntu"

 ### Command to check your current version of wsl
 ``` console